 Picking the Right Steam Deck Micro SD for the Test

 Before I went ahead with the purchase, I first tried to understand the specs outlined by the SD Association, the governing body behind the SD standard.
-Similar to SSDs, the cards themselves have speed ratings, so by learning how to read their specifications, I understood which models wouldn’t be the ideal Steam Deck Micro SD by just looking at their read and write speeds.
+Similar to a Steam Deck SSD, the cards themselves have speed ratings, so by learning how to read their specifications, I understood which models wouldn’t be the ideal Steam Deck Micro SD by just looking at their read and write speeds.

 Once I got that out of the way, I ended up with a list of 12 different models from 7 brands, two of which were out of stock.
 Once they are back, I’ll include them in this test.